- How Memantine (Namenda) Works

-Two randomized, double-blind studies with placebos were conducted in the United States to determine the cognitive enhancing effects of memantine, and to gain approval from the FDA.
-In addition, a third study was conducted in Latvia that supported the positive effects of Namenda in the treatment of cognitive symptoms of patients suffering with Alzheimer’s Disease.
-While the use of this drug may offer short-term delay of cognitive symptoms, memantine does not offer a cure nor ultimately delay the progression of Alzheimer’s Disease and other types of dementia.
+Two randomized, double-blind studies with placebos were conducted in the United States to determine the cognitive enhancing effects of memantine and to gain approval from the FDA.
+In addition, a third study was conducted in Latvia that supported the positive effects of Namenda in the treatment of cognitive symptoms of individuals with Alzheimer’s disease.
+While the use of this drug may offer a short-term delay of cognitive symptoms, memantine does not offer a cure nor ultimately delay the progression of Alzheimer’s disease and other types of dementia.

-Memantine has been FDA-approved for the treatment of moderate to severe Alzheimer’s disease although in many studies, it has also been successfully used in the treatment of Vascular Dementia and Mixed Dementia, i.e. the combination of Alzheimer’s disease and Vascular Dementia.
-When Namenda is used to treat other dementias besides Alzheimer’s Disease, it is prescribed “off label”, meaning that it is used to treat a condition other than the one it is commonly prescribed for.
-There is evidence of the effective use of memantine in treating Lewy Body Dementia (LBD), while it has not shown to have much efficacy with Parkinson’s Disease Dementia (PPD).
+Memantine has been FDA-approved for the treatment of moderate to severe Alzheimer’s disease, although in many studies, it has also been successfully used in the treatment of vascular dementia and mixed dementia, i.e. the combination of Alzheimer’s disease and vascular dementia.
+When Namenda is used to treat other dementias besides Alzheimer’s disease, it is prescribed “off label”, meaning that it is used to treat a condition other than the one it is commonly prescribed for.
+There is some additional evidence of the effective use of memantine in treating Lewy Body Dementia (LBD), but it has not shown to have much efficacy with Parkinson’s Disease Dementia (PDD).

 Activities of Daily Living (ADLs) is a term used by medical care workers and physicians to describe everyday basic care activities that a person performs.
 ADLS includes tasks such as grooming and bathing, using the bathroom, being able to dress one’s self, the ability to get around, and eating.
 The effects that a new medication has on the ADLs of a patient are assessed when considering its effectiveness.
 For example, memantine helps delay the worsening of cognitive decline that Alzheimer’s and dementia has upon ADLs, enabling a patient taking memantine to better perform ADLs independently for a little longer.
 For some families and caregivers, this offers time in which the loved one can remain at home rather than in a clinical care setting.